 It’s just an hour!
 It’s more daylight!
 If you’ve been feeling disoriented, grumpy, and groggy since Daylight Savings Time kicked into gear on March 11, you may be wondering how such a small shift can have such an outsized effect on your state of mind and body.
 Are you imagining the change?
 Does that hour, particularly to an already sleep deprived new parent (or not-so-new parent), really make such a difference that it takes you a week or more to feel whole again?
 Let’s figure it out.

 First, what is Daylight Savings?
-This is when we switch, for the spring and summer months, to a clock setting in which the daylight hours are shifted forward.
+It's when we switch, for the spring and summer months, to a clock setting in which the daylight hours are shifted forward.
 Think of it as grabbing an hour of daylight from the early morning, and tacking it onto the end of the day instead, where it’s presumably more useful and enjoyable.

 That’s the theory, anyway.

 But for some reason, “losing” an hour of sleep (which effectively is what often happens, depending on your normal sleep-wake patterns) is harder on your body then “gaining” 60 minutes in autumn, when we “fall back” to standard time.
 How can that be, given that there’s the same number of hours in a day?
 It’s sort of like traveling east by plane, a harder transition on your sleep patterns than heading west.

 When it stays lighter later, many people have a harder time settling down to sleep, or are restless.
 The clear solution is to go to bed an hour earlier and get up an hour earlier, but who can really manage that—especially if you have a baby who hasn’t figured out sleep yet at all, or a toddler revving his engine at all hours regardless of what the clock says?
 And thus, at least for the short term as you adjust to the difference, you feel it, in the same way you might feel jet lag.